fransiskusch/wilayah-indo/README.md

 /postal/31/74/06.json
 [
   { "village": "Kuningan Timur", "postal_code": "12950" },
   { "village": "Menteng Atas", "postal_code": "12960" }
 ]

 📖 Full Documentation
-For full usage guides, quickstart, and examples, visit:👉 wilayah.fransiskus.site You can also import our Postman Collection to test all endpoints quickly.
+For detailed usage guides, quickstart, and examples, visit:👉 wilayah.fransiskus.site Test all endpoints quickly with our Postman Collection.

 🤝 Contributing
 Want to add new data or improve the API?
 Check out CONTRIBUTING.md for guidelines.⭐ If you find this dataset useful, consider starring the repo to support the project!

 📝 License
-CC BY 4.0 — free to use with attribution.
+CC BY 4.0 — Free to use with attribution.Creator: Fransiskus Christiono```
-Creator: Fransiskus Christiono```